Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMDiskEncryptionExtension.md

 ```

 ### -VolumeType
 Specifies the type of virtual machine volumes on which to perform encryption operation: OS, Data, or All.
-Values are case insenstive.
+Values are case insensitive.

 Linux: The **VolumeType** parameter is required when encrypting Linux virtual machines, and must be set to a value ("Os", "Data", or "All") supported by the Linux distribution.